Statistics

 Also worked on Days of HopeSoftly Softly: Task ForceMarked PersonalZ CarsCaptain Kronos - Vampire HunterSix Days of JusticeCrown CourtPlay for TodayThe Villains

-Eileen Way (died 1994 aged 82) would be 113 - 3 credits, including Karela in The Creature from the Pit
+Eileen Way (died 1994 aged 82) would have been 113 - 3 credits, including Karela in The Creature from the Pit

 Eileen Way was an English actress who appeared in many film and television roles in a career dating back to the 1930s.